raganwald/raganwald.github.com/_posts/2016-11-12-engineering-for-lean-product-development.md

 ### eliminating waste

 The key principle of LSD is to *eliminate waste*.
-But we have to be more specific, otherwise it becomes an empty cliché.
-For example, waste includes "Partially done coding eventually abandoned during the development process."
-In our "Not like this…" example, we build a skateboard, then attached handlebars to make it a scooter.
-Then we abandoned the deck and built a bicycle.
-Did we waste work by building a skateboard and a scooter before starting from scratch to build a bicycle?
+Waste includes "Partially done coding eventually abandoned during the development process."
+In our *Like This* example, we build a skateboard, then attach handlebars to make it a scooter, then we abandon the deck and build a bicycle.
+Are we wasting work by building a skateboard and a scooter before starting again from scratch to build a bicycle?

 From an engineering perspective, the construction of the skateboard and scooter are not wasted if they are not *abandoned*.
 By "abandoned," we mean discarded without producing value.
 In product development, if we ship the skateboard to customers today, we gain money (if we can charge for it), goodwill, and/or feedback about customer needs now, knowledge.
-Thus, the skateboard does not represent "waste."
+Thus, the skateboard does not represent "product waste."
+Writing software that realizes value is not wasteful.

-How about the "Not like this…" practise of building wheels, then a transmission, then a chassis?
-In this case, every artefact of production makes it to the finished work, so we can assure ourselves that nothing is wasted.
-A product manager would say that the skateboard provides more value than the chassis of an unfinished car, but from an *engineering* perspective, neither are wasteful.

-What *is* wasteful from an engineering perspective is when we *overbuild* the car.
-The illustrations provided show us building wheels, a transmission, and then a chassis.
-We build just enough to construct the finished car, and no more.
+Many developers fetishize the idea that somehow, code should never be deleted, that things should be written in such a way that they can be extended without rewriting anything.
+This is a misguided practice based on a misunderstanding of waste.
+And in their pursuit of code that will never be rewritten, they actually *create* waste.
+Imagine, for a moment, that we set out to build a car.

+But we know from experience that customers are never satisfied with cars.
+They often come back and say they want a car that can fly.
+But if we build a car that cannot fly, we cannot bolt wings on after the fact, we would need to reëngineer our car.
+We need to design the car from the start to allow wings, that will eliminate the pesky waste of building a car, then rebuilding it to fly.

+So we deliver this, a car that flies:

 ![Flying car](/assets/images/flying-car.jpg)

+*Definitely not like this*

+Now there is zero doubt that all the features for making the car fly—its shape, its lightweight construction, its wings—are waste.
+They may or may not be wanted in the future, but they are *unnecessary* for satisfying the requirement of delivering a car.
+In the absence of a stated need for flying, we are building functionality that when shipped, has zero value.
+That is engineering waste.

-However, sometimes we are faced with the option to build the car from a framework.
-The framework promises us unparalleled flexibility, we can build cars, trains, or aeroplanes.
+Now this seems very funny, we would never deliver a flying car.
+But consider that we can easily overbuild a car without bolting wings onto it.
+We can build it with a framework, one that promises us unparalleled flexibility, we can build cars, trains, or aeroplanes.
 Plug-ins are provided for cruise ships and hovercrafts.
-Or we can build a car that flies!
-Maybe we will want to build wings later?
-Our car is designed to take wings if we need them.
-"For free," just use the framework.
-But many of the parts in the car are no longer designed just for our application.
-And when we work with our framework, we are always working with one or more indirections between our code and the car.

-The framework eases our work in many areas, but also encumbers us with additional abstractions.
-Those abstractions are a win for framework authors, because they make the framework applicable to more use cases.
-But we are only building a car.
-For us, all the extra knowledge we need about the framework are a waste with respect to building this one car.
+We don't have to actually build wings right now, but it will be so easy to add them later.

+The price of such flexibility is that we build our car out of layers of abstraction.
+You can't just write a speedometer directly, you must implement `IVelocityGauge` and configure it to deal with kilometers per hour instead of knots.
+Abstractions are a win for framework and library authors, because they allow the framework to serve a wider audience.
+But each framework user is now paying an abstraction tax.

 When we use or construct abstractions that are designed to do more than just what we need for this one car, we are creating waste.
 So while the lean software developer can be agnostic about whether to build the car in a lean product style or not, even when building wheels, then a transmission, then a chassis, the lean software developer eschews the waste of unnecessary abstraction and indirections.

+Thus, the lean software developer can build software in a lean product style (skateboard, scooter, bicycle, motorcycle, car), or in a big design up front style (wheels, transmission, chassis, car).
+But when building in either style, the lean software developer eschews hidden or visible waste, building only what is necessary for the most immediate release.

 ---